 Oxford has a great Language Centre.
 It has courses to improve written and spoken (academic) English, as well as courses for other languages - St Hugh's offers an academic English course free of charge as well!
 You can pick up new languages or improve on the ones you already know.
 The lessons are weekly or twice a week if you sign up for the intensive courses.
-Moreover, the courses are substituted.
+Moreover, the courses are subsidised for Oxford students and can even be free if your course has certain language requirements.